luris123/gameStoreApp/README.md

 Worked with UI and with API, made navigation for the application and made improved version for login and register screen.
 [Link to Väinö's Github](https://github.com/VKasurinen)

+### Anssi Rauhala

+Mainly worked on the apps frontend.
+Made profile screen which includes dark mode and password changing, also worked on shoppingcart screen and order confirmation.

 ### Pictures from the application